Sooma-hey/webproject/README.md

 - CSS3

 ## ERD (Entity Relationship Diagram)
-Below is the ERD for the website’s database, showing how users, services, and transactions are related.
+I have worked on this diagram to illustrate how the system operates in reality and how it can be integrated with a database and APIs.
+The ERD showcases the relationships between users, services, and transactions.

 ![ERD Diagram](ERD.png)  <!-- Replace with your ERD image file -->

 ## DFD (Data Flow Diagram)
+I have created the following DFDs to visualize the data flow within the system and how it connects with external components like databases and APIs.

 ### Level 0
 Here is the DFD Level 0, which provides an overview of the data flow in the system.